bp100a/serial-usbipclient/README.md

 Here's a [link](https://marc.merlins.org/perso/linux/post_2018-12-20_Accessing-USB-Devices-In-Docker-_ttyUSB0_-dev-bus-usb-_-for-fastboot_-adb_-without-using-privileged.html) that discusses this issue and another solution.

 The USBIP client implementation will only address USB devices that implemented the CDC protocol, basically simple serial devices.
-This allows for a direct connection to the USBIP server without the need for mapping USB devices into the container.
+This allows for a direct connection to the USBIP server without the need of mapping USB devices into the container.

 * Project Homepage: https://github.com/bp100a/serial-usbipclient